mick-wright/Gravelamps/README.md

 2. In a terminal, navigate to the repository directory
 3. `pip install .`

 This can be done either in default python environment or in a conda environment without issue.
-The C++ subprograms that generate the lens data will be installed into `$HOME/bin` which should be placed on the PATH by the user.
-The pip installation will handle the python installation.
+The C++ subprograms will by default be placed into $HOME/bin - which the user should have extant already and on the $PATH environment variable so that the calls can be made without issue.
+The behaviour of the C++ subprogram installation can be modified via the provided makefile in the lensing subfolder - which will be called when the pip installation is made.

 ## Dependencies